5 stories to watch in the Maine high school boys’ basketball tournament

 The Maine high school boys basketball tournament is finally upon us.

 There are storylines galore, from teams trying to get back to the championship game to rematches to star players, the North regionals this season will have a little of everything.
-Playoffs were underway Monday with preliminary games, while teams will head to the Cross Insurance Center in Bangor on Friday for the official start of the tournament.
+Playoffs start Tuesday with preliminary games, while teams will head to the Cross Insurance Center in Bangor on Friday for the official start of the tournament.

 Here are some of the biggest plotlines this tourney season.

-Note: Correction: A previous version of this story incorrectly stated the start date of preliminary tournament games.
-It has been updated.